-As of December 31, 2013, the Company had \$101,611 in cash.
+At March 31, 2015, the Company had \$108,519 in cash.
 The Company does not have any cash flow from operations as its projects are at an exploration stage therefore financings have been the sole source of funds.

-At December 31, 2013, the Company had working capital of \$34,705.
-The Company currently has an outstanding Quebec tax credit receivable for the years 2010, 2011 and 2012 in the amount of \$39,947 due to the Company that has yet to be received, but it is anticipated to be paid within the next three months.
-In the opinion of management this working capital is sufficient to support the Company's general administrative and corporate operating requirements on an ongoing basis for the next three months.
-Should the Company wish to continue fieldwork on its exploration projects in 2014, further financing will be required and the Company will likely have to go to the market to achieve this.
+At March 31, 2015, the Company had working capital of \$328,167.
+During the nine-month period ended March 31, 2015, the Company received \$823,818 from the sale of marketable securities and received an outstanding Quebec tax credit receivable for the year 2012 in the amount of \$11,904.
+Subsequent to March 31, 2015, the Company received \$50,000, due December 31, 2014 from Canoe, in respect of the Coldstream Property, and in connection with work performed at the Fisher and the GEFA properties, received \$123,362 from the Government of Saskatchewan, in reimbursement of deficiency payments previously made.
+In the opinion of management, the working capital at March 31, 2015 and funds received subsequent to March 31, 2015 are sufficient to support the Company's general administrative and corporate operating requirements for the next three months; however, should the Company wish to continue fieldwork on its exploration projects in 2015, further financing will be required and the Company will likely have to go to the market to achieve this.